mrpull/ansible-lab/docs/ansible-lab/docs/setup/setup.md

         * `varant help`: get Vagrant help

 # Getting Started:
-Open shell and change to an appropriate directory.
+Open a shell (Git Bash in Windows, Terminal in macOS) and change to an appropriate directory.
 Clone the git repository and cd into it:
 ```bash
 $ cd ~/Downloads
 $ git clone https://github.com/mrpull/ansible-lab.git